 In 2016, the Board of Audit and Inspection of Korea (BAI) concluded its tax assessment in relation to the 2014 year-end tobacco inventory, and imposed additional national excise, local excise, VAT taxes and penalties.
-This resulted in the recognition of a KRW80.7 billion (approximately £49 million) charge by Group subsidiaries, Rothmans Far East B.V.
-Korea Branch Office and BAT Korea Manufacturing Ltd. Management deems the tax and penalties to be unfounded and has appealed to the tax tribunal against the assessment.
-On grounds of materiality and the likelihood of the tax and penalties being reversed in future, the Group classified the tax and penalties charge as an adjusting item in 2016.
+This resulted in the recognition of a KRW80.7 billion (£44 million) charge by Group subsidiaries, Rothmans Far East B.V.
+Korea Branch Office and BAT Korea Manufacturing Ltd. Management deems the tax to be unfounded and has appealed to the tax tribunal against the assessment.
+On grounds of materiality and the likelihood of the tax being reversed in future, the Group classified the tax and penalties charge as an adjusting item in 2016.

-On 23 August 2019, the trial court ruled in favour of Rothmans Far East B.V.
-Korea Branch Office on KRW6.7 billion (approximately £4 million), the VAT portion of the assessment.
-The Korean government appealed the ruling on 16 September 2019.
-On 16 April 2021, the Court of Appeals affirmed the ruling of the Trial Court.
-The government immediately appealed to the Supreme Court and the Supreme Court also affirmed the ruling of the Appeals Court on 26 August 2021.
-On 16 September 2021, Rothmans Far East B.V.
-Korea Branch Office duly received the amount litigated (VAT portion) including statutory interests.
+For the VAT portion of the assessments of KRW6.7 billion (£4 million), the trial court ruled in favour of Rothmans Far East B.V.
+Korea Branch Office in 2019.
+The Korean government appealed the ruling immediately thereafter but the appellate court affirmed the ruling of the trial court.
+The decision was finally affirmed by the Supreme Court in 2021 and Rothmans Far East B.V.
+Korea Branch Office duly received the amount litigated (VAT portion) including statutory interests shortly thereafter in 2021.